Harvey Weinstein found guilty of rape in Los Angeles trial

 It was the defense that made #MeToo an issue during the trial, however, emphasizing that none of the four women went to the authorities until after the movement made Weinstein a target.

-Defense lawyers said two of the women were entirely lying about their encounters with Weinstein, and that the other two had “100% consensual” sexual interactions that they later reframed.
+Defense lawyers said two of the women — including the one he would be found guilty of raping — were entirely lying about their encounters with Weinstein.
+They said the other two had “100% consensual” sexual interactions that they later reframed.

+Defense attorneys said during the trial that if Siebel Newsom hadn’t reached her later prominence she would be “just another bimbo who slept with Harvey Weinstein to get ahead in Hollywood.”

 “Regret is not the same thing as rape,” Weinstein attorney Alan Jackson said in his closing argument.

-He urged jurors to look past the women’s emotional testimony and focus on the factual evidence.
+He urged jurors to look past the the women’s emotional testimony and focus on the factual evidence.

 “‘Believe us because we’re mad, believe us because we cried,’” Jackson said jurors were being asked to do.
 “Well, fury does not make fact.
 And tears do not make truth.”